OGGM/oggm-edu/docs/explorer.rst

 Questions to explore with this app
 ----------------------------------

-With this app, you can address many questions, by yourself or in class!
+We suggest motivating the app with a question to be answered in class.
 For example:

 - How many glaciers are there on Earth?
 How much volume do they represent?
 - How much would the sea-level rise if all glaciers melted?
 All glaciers in the